One moment.

 $17.7M in observed annual premium credit, from 2,863 hires this one filter would have screened out at the first gate.
 Every one produced.

 Source: 4-year retrospective on 10,765 hires at a Fortune 500 carrier.
-Top performers defined as sustained-production cohort (p75+ over 18 months).
+Top performers defined as Rookie Production Award winners.
+Funnel base: 50 RPA achievers with parseable ATS skills.
+See the case study for the cumulative filter table.

 A Decision Trace connects what the ATS screened on, what the assessment measured, what the interview surfaced, and what actually happened in production, for every candidate, indefinitely.